jll63/yomm2/reference.in/README.md

 The header consumes two macros:
 * `NDEBUG`: if defined, no checks are performed during method calls.
 This delivers a performance close to normal virtual function calls.
-* `YOMM2_TRACE`: controls tracing.
-This feature is, at the moment, not documented.
+* `YOMM2_ENABLE_TRACE`: enables tracing.
+This feature is not documented at the moment.
 * `YOMM2_SHARED`: if defined, the library runtime is in a shared library or DLL.

 The header defines the following macros: